Cray-HPE/sat/docs/man/sat-swap.8.rst

 ::

     # sat swap cable --action disable --disruptive x5000c1r3j16
+    WARNING: The "sat swap cable" command has been deprecated and will be removed in a future release.
+Please use Slingshot Orchestrated Maintenance to perform switch and cable removal.
+See the HPE Slingshot Operations Guide for details.
+    You may still continue with "sat swap cable", but please begin migrating to Slingshot Orchestrated Maintenance.
+    Proceed with "sat swap cable"? [yes,no] yes Proceeding with "sat swap cable".
     Ports: x5000c1r3j16p0 x5000c3r7j18p0 x5000c1r3j16p1 x5000c3r7j18p1
     Cable has been disabled and is ready for replacement.